Cleansing our EmotionsMay 01, 2022

-The difference between self-reflection and self-awareness is with self-reflection being a mental process, and self-awareness being a sensory process.
+The difference between self-reflection and self-awareness is with self-reflection is a mental process, and self-awareness is a sensory process.
 This is all about looking inward which is about bridging the gap, standing up to your inner bully (ego), and letting yourself feel the quiver while allowing yourself to receive the blessing of your raw emotions.
 The way to create a bridge between the two (ego and self) is to create a healthy dialogue with your body, noticing the sensations of your body as feedback to respectful self-inquiry.

 3. Let it Go

 This step is about creating a relationship with the present moment, releasing fear, and creating internal boundaries.
 The letting-go process is not about getting rid of reactivity…it’s about transforming it into something new.
 To some this may sound different, but sound therapy is a real thing.
 You can say the word: “hum” in a long, slow sound as a way to let go of reactive sensations and create a sense of safety, stability, and strength.

 Emotional detoxes are enhanced by increasing access to emotions.
 The key is to be open to them.
 When you lower your levels of reactivity to emotions and experiences, you will be more willing to experience the depths of your current emotions, which will allow you to have an authentic experience of your life, and a deeper connection with the people in it.

 A few other things that are good to keep in mind during an emotional cleanse is to: